ScienceStacks/SciSheets/README.md

 8. Make sure that ~/SciSheets/bin is in your PATH

 Note that you will also need to install pandas if you want to make use of its python packages.
+Also, SciSheets currently runs only in python 2.7.